 - Blog Post #5: Explore how libraries and information centers create learning and programming opportunities for your chosen community.
 DUE: 11/12

 - Blog Post #6: Report on the issues your community may face on an international scale.
 DUE: 11/19

 - Blog Post #7: Report on your community’s use of emerging technologies.
 DUE: 12/03

 - Blog Post #8: Personal reflection on information communities.
 DUE: Last day of class

 Ongoing Throughout Semester: Commenting, Engagement and Participation

 Grading will be based on 100 possible points.

-- All assignments are due on Sundays and must be turned in by 5 p.m.
+- All assignments are due on Sundays (except the Research Paper, which is due on a Friday) and must be turned in by 11:59 p.m.
+PT

 - Late submissions will be reduced by 20% of the total points possible for that assignment.

 - If life circumstances require students to request an extension, please do so several days before the assignment is due or as soon as possible.